-- be persons who hold or who have held high judicial office and who should preferably have experience in international administrative or labour questions 12/, no two of whom may be nationals of the same State.
-Only three shall sit in any particular case, but a fourth may serve as an alternate who may only participate in decisions it another of the members is unable to do so 13/. - years, and they may be re-appointed!) provided, however, that of the members initially appointed, the terms of two members shall expire at the end of one year and the terms of two members shall expire at the end of one A member appointed to replace a member whose term of two years $1/\sqrt{3}$ .
-A member appointed to replace a member whose term of offlice has not expired shall hold offlice for the remainder of his predecessor's term. - 2A.
-The General Assembly shall appoint or re-appoint the members from among a list of candidates compiled by its President after appropriate consultations with Member States, with the executive heads of the organizations with which special agreements pursuant to article 14 or to paragraph 2 of article 2 bis have been concluded, and with staff representative organs.
-14/ - $\underline{5}\{3\}$ , $\underline{15}/\mathrm{The}$ Tribunal shall elect its President and its two Vice-Presidents from among its members. - [4.
-The Secretary-General shall provide the Tribunal with an Executive Secretary and such other starf as may be considered necessary.] $\underline{16}/$ - 15].
-15/A [No] member of the Tribunal may only [can] be dismissed [by the General Assembly unless the other members are of the unanimous opinion] on the ground that he is unsuited for further service, as determined unanimously by the other members and decided by the General Assembly.
-17/ - $\frac{4}{4}[6]$ . $\frac{15}{15}$ In case of a resignation of a member of the Tribunal, the resignation shall be addressed to the President [of the Tribunal] $\frac{1}{4}$ for transmission to the Secretary-General.
-This last notification makes the blace wagnit.
+- l.
+The Trikunal shall be composed of seven members who shall normally be persons who hold or who have held high judicial office and who should preferably have experience in international administrative or labeour questions 13, no two of whom may be nationals of the same State.
+Only three shall sit in any particular case, but a fourth may serve as an alternate who may only participate in decisions if another of the members is unable to do so 14, - three years, and they may be re-appointed by the General Assembly for the members and they may be re-appointed[; provided, however, that of the members initially appointed, the terms of two members shall expire at the end of one year and the terms of two members shall expire at the end of two years] \(\frac{7}{2} \).
+A member appointed to replace a member whose term of office has not expired shall hold office for the remainder of his predecessor's term. - from among a list of candidates compiled by its President after appropriate consultations with Member States, with the executive heads of the organizations with which special agreements pursuant to article 14 or to paragraph 2 of article 2 bis have been concluded, and with staff representative organs.
+15/ - $\underline{5}[3]{\bullet}$, $\underline{16}/\mathrm{The}$ Tribunal shall elect its President and its two Vice-Presidents from among its members. - [4.
+The Secretary-General shall provide the Tribunal with an Executive Secretary and such other staff as may be considered necessary.] $\overline{17/}$